-The most common approach to configuring your Spring Boot application is to create an application.properties
+The most common approach to configuring your Spring Boot application is to create an application.properties or applicaiton.yaml or

-file that contains key-value pairs that provide customization values to your
+an application-profile.properties or application-profile.yaml file that contains key-value pairs that provide customization values to your

 application or Spring Boot starters.
 You can override these properties by specifying system properties or environment